harsh2904-ux/BTech-Final-Year-Project-Report_HarshMuppawar/README.md

 - **[Harsh Muppawar]** – Student , Department of Artificial Intelligence And Data Science
 - **[Dr. Utkarsha Pacharaney]** – Supervisor

-*(Add actual contributor names and GitHub profiles if applicable.)*

 ---

 ## 📖 How to Use